exclipy/pdata/README.md

 the most innovative and important are the persistent vector and persistent hash map.

 This project is a port of these structures to Haskell.
-The API provides PVector (the persistent vector) and PHashMap (the persistent hash map).
+The API provides Data.PVector (the persistent vector) and Data.PHashMap (the persistent hash map).
 The interface for both has been kept as consistent as possible with Data.Map.

 [1]: http://clojure.org/
 [2]: http://clojure.org/datatypes